 The best roulette game at New Jersey online casinos is European Roulette.
 This game has just one zero on the felt.
 This gives it nearly half the house edge of a double zero game.
 It gets better for players that like to bet on the outside even money bets.
 The la partage, or “half-back” rule is used.
 A player only loses half the wager on even money bets when the zero is called.
 The house edge for even money wagers is 1.35 percent.
 All other wagers have a 2.7 percent house edge.

-European Roulette is available at Resorts, Mohegan Sun, Caesars, Party Poker, Pala Casino, Harrah’s, 888, Golden Nugget, Borgata, Virgin Casino and Tropicana.
-Harrah’s, 888, Tropicana and Virgin Casino call this game French Roulette.
+European Roulette is available at Resorts, Mohegan Sun, Caesars, Party Poker, Pala Casino, Harrah’s, 888, Golden Nugget, Borgata, and Virgin Casino.
+Harrah’s, 888, and Virgin Casino call this game French Roulette.
 These tables include the French racetrack with Voisins, Orphelins and Tiers.

 Other New Jersey roulette games